 - flour tortillas, warmed

 - limes, cut into wedges

 - sour cream

 - Heat sizzling platter or an oven safe skillet in the oven until ready to serve.

-- Serve with flour tortillas, sour cream and lime wedges.
+- Serve with flour tortillas, sour cream, and lime wedges if desired.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”